White supremacist rallies in Va. lead to violence

 Clashes in Charlottesville

-A woman receives first-aid after a car accident ran into a crowd of protesters in Charlottesville, Va., on August 12, 2017.
+A woman receives first-aid after someone drove a car into a crowd of protesters in Charlottesville, Va., on August 12, 2017.

 Credit: Paul J. Richards/AFP/Getty Images